 - The City University of New York (CUNY) Mapping Service at the Center for Urban Research has developed a map of hard-to-count (HTC) communities to highlight areas of the country whose populations had low mail return rates for the 2010 Census.
 The map provides information to local, regional, statewide, and national organizations that are working to make sure these hard-to-count areas and populations are fully counted to help ensure a fair and accurate census.

 - The U.S. Census Bureau depends on state and local government officials and community leaders to communicate the importance of every household responding.
 To help communities tailor their outreach efforts that encourage residents to return their completed census forms, the agency designed the nationwide Response Outreach Area Mapper that displays the predicted mail-in reply rates by census tract.
+Please refer to the ROAM Quick Tips Guide for help in navigating the map.

 - The U.S. Census Bureau provides technical guidance to local governments, including the Final 2020 Census Residence Criteria and Residence Situations.
 This document contains residence criteria used to determine where people are counted during each decennial census as well as guidelines for specific populations, such as military personnel, college students, people in correctional facilities, and people experiencing homelessness.